Aadjj/AegisVertex-Project-Axiom/README.md

 Self Healing Recovery: Automatic rollback of defensive actions if they cause unintended disruption to legitimate business traffic.

 AegisVertex: Project Axiom
-Developed for Advanced Cybersecurity Operations by Syed Adnan Ahmed
+Developed for Advanced Cybersecurity Operations by Syed Adnan Ahmed.